cxy-mumu/SAGE/README.md

 ```
 You will see that PyTorch is starting a federated training.

-The personalized layer settings are located within two functions at lines 265 and 330 in the `client.py` file, which need to be configured accordingly, and also modify the model save path at line 246.
+The non-personalized layer settings are located within two functions at lines 265 and 330 in the `client.py` file, which need to be configured accordingly, and also modify the model save path at line 246.
 For example, the content at line 265 of the function should be set to.
 ```
 params_to_upload = {